robertpeteuil/terraform-installer/README.md

 ---

 **Note:**  An updated script with additional capabilities and multi-product support has been published to the [hashicorp-installer](https://github.com/robertpeteuil/hashicorp-installer) repo.
-It defaults to installing Terraform and serve as a drop-in replacement of this script.
+It defaults to installing Terraform and can be a drop-in replacement for this script.

 ---